partner profiles

 Clayton Press

 Clay wears many hats in the contemporary art business.
-Between 2011 and 2023, Clay was an adjunct professor at New York University’s Center for Applied Liberal Arts, where he taught art history and art market economics.
-(His complete course listing is highlighted under classes / lectures.)
+Between 2011 and 2024, Clay was an adjunct professor at New York University, where he taught art market economics and art history.
+(His complete course listing is highlighted under talks and courses.)
 He also served on the university’s Fulbright U.S. Student Program review committee.
-Today, he is a faculty affiliate at NYU, which lets him leverage the university’s resources as an independent scholar.
-Clay has also been a visiting scholar working at Princeton University’s Marquand Library of Art and Architecture since 2016.
-Clay previously taught art market economics, strategy, and marketing at FIT/SUNY and strategy and marketing at the MBA program of the Mountbatten Institute (New York).
+Since 2016, he has been a visiting scholar at Princeton University’s Marquand Library of Art and Architecture.

-As an author, Clay recently wrote the catalog essay for Joan Mitchell vis-à-vis Christine Ay Tjoe for New York’s Mnuchin Gallery.
-He also recently published the first English-Russian monograph about Georgy Frangulyan, a late-Soviet : post-Soviet Russian monumental sculptor whose career has spanned the evolution of the late-Soviet era (The Thaw) to the present.
-Georgy Frangulyan, Off-Modern was published by Skira Editore (Milan) in November 2022.
+As an author, Clay recently authored To Walk with Nature: Kathleen Jacobs.
+He also wrote the catalog essay for Joan Mitchell vis-à-vis Christine Ay Tjoe for New York’s Mnuchin Gallery.
+His monograph about Georgy Frangulyan, a late-Soviet : post-Soviet Russian monumental sculptor was published by Skira Editore (Milan) in November 2022.
 Clay previously wrote REDS (Mnuchin Gallery, 2017), Next to Nothing.
 Close to Nowhere: Kathleen Jacobs (2016), LOVE STORY, Anne and Wolfgang Titze Collection [Belvedere u.
 21er Haus] (2014) and ПЯТь {FIVE} (Baibakov Art Projects, 2010.)
 For two years, Clay was a visual arts essayist at Forbes.com, where he contributed nearly 150 essays.
 Formerly, Clay wrote for Arteviste.com, a London-based cultural platform.
 His books and essays have been translated into German, Italian, Spanish, and Russian.

 As an essayist, Clay contributed two long articles to a catalog about the work of Nikita Seleznev, whose first bi-lingual (English-Russian) catalog was published in August 2021.
 Clay has also contributed essays to Germán Venegas Todo Lo Otro (Museo Tamayo, 2020), Disidencia: Minerva Cuevas (Mishkin Gallery, 2020 and 2019), More Heart Than Brains: The Collected Plays of Bailey Scieszka (What Pipeline, 2019), and Robert Mangold, A Survey 1965-2003 (Mnuchin Gallery, 2017).
 As a collaborator and curator, Clay helped to script and perform in Point of Sale, a 2002 three-screen, time-based media work by Christian Jankowski, which is in the collection of The Metropolitan Museum of Art.
 (This was also the first work of art purchased by the Institute of Contemporary Art, Boston, for its permanent collection.)
 He has also worked helped to organize numerous exhibitions in Antwerp, Chicago, Los Angeles, Miami Beach, Moscow, and New York.
 (See shows / talks.)